Knowledge of French for the Québec Experience Program

 • Only results issued by the providers of these tests (France Éducation international and the Chambre de commerce et d’industrie de Paris Île-de-France) are accepted by the Ministère de l’Immigration, de la Francisation et de l’Intégration.

-• The date of the results of your de facto spouse or spouse who is accompanying you must be within two years of the date of submission of your application.
+• The results of your accompanying spouse or common-law partner must not be more than two years old on the date you submit your application.

 • The Ministère de l’Immigration, de la Francisation et de l’Intégration may at any time verify or assess your de facto spouse’s or spouse’s knowledge of oral French in an interview.